Yash294/ai-commerce-agent-backend/README.md

 - This service is designed for demo purposes.
 It demonstrates core AI integration and API design but is not optimized for production scale.
 - Error handling and guards ensure robust behavior under common failure scenarios.
+---

+## 📦 Preset Data

+- The product catalog is defined in `product_catalog.json` and used as the basis for all AI responses.
+- Product images referenced in the catalog are stored in the `static/` folder (if applicable) and linked via image URLs.